nguyenmanhtri/scheduling-robot/README.md

-# Forewords
-This is my proposed solution to <a href="https://github.com/Skedulo/backend-tech-test" target="_blank">Skedulo's test</a>, which is to create an optimal schedule for Sally who is going to a music festival with multiple bands playing.
 # Usage
 1. If you have already had Node.js on your machine, you can skip this step.
 Otherwise, you can install Node.js from their homepage https://nodejs.org/en/
 2. Run the `build.sh` script to install the necessary dependencies